What to do After The Big Chop

-There are going to be a lot of products.
+There are going to be a lot of products so much that you become confused on what to do after the big chop.
 A whole lot of them will be shoved in your face.
 Buy this, it will make you hair grow, buy this, it will do that.
 If you are on a budget especially, don’t be too quick to buy everything.
 Ask for reviews from friends who have also done the big chop or have natural hair.
 Ask your hair stylist too, well, provided that she is not the one pushing the products.

-So, here you go.
+So, here you go- what to do after the big chop.
 What you need to know about the big chop and what to do after you are done cutting.
 Did you do the big chop, share your experience.
 What did you do after the big chop?
 How do you maintain and style your natural hair?

-If you found this blog post helpful, please share with your friends on social media, the social media icons are just below this post.
+If you found “what to do after the big chop” helpful, please share with your friends on social media, the social media icons are just below this post.